krishraghav/caaprotests-global/README.md

 - Berlin -[Protest March on 21 December from Brandenburg Gate to the Indian Embassy between 11:00- 17:00](https://twitter.com/UroosaAlam1/status/1206936410869112833)

 ## Canada
+- Toronto [Protest on December 20th, between 12:00- 14:00 at the Consulate General of India, 265 Bloor Street East, Toronto] via instagram
-Queen's University, Kingston Ontario - details unknown
+- Queen's University, Kingston Ontario - details unknown

 ## Netherlands
+- The Hague [Protest on December 20th, at 11:00 at the Indian Embassy]

 Leiden - details unknown